-Mouthpieces for Current Performance Demands ~
+Mouthpieces for Today's Performance Demands

-Unlike other mouthpieces, the Jerome Callet Superchops series is offered only in fully balanced designs.
+For optimum performance, the Jerome Callet Superchops series is offered only in fully balanced designs.

 To make a superior mouthpiece each part - rim, cup, throat, and backbore - must be critically matched.
 Otherwise, tone, endurance, range, and most significantly, intonation will suffer.
 To accomplish this difficult task requires superior chops and an extremely musical ear.
 With more than 5,000 previous mouthpiece designs to his credit, Mr. Callet has succeeded in taking mouthpieces to an entirely new level - Superchops.

 The first official Superchops mouthpiece was named the SC1.
 It had a moderately sharp rim similar to the Weril mouthpiece Mr. Callet was using at the time.
 The SC1 had a medium-shallow cup, 27 throat, and Jerry's time tested #4 backbore.

 Shortly after the SC1, Jerry ran across an original Dominick Calicchio mouthpiece with an extremely comfortable rim and superb sounding medium-shallow double cup.
 This rim and cup, combined with a 27 throat and #4 backbore was named the SC2 and quickly became a top seller.
 However, feedback from top players in Las Vegas convinced Jerry to try the SC2 with a 29 throat.
 The first samples of this mouthpiece were still called SC2, but had a "29" imprinted on the shank.
 The added richness in sound, extra-fine intonation, and great ease of play promptly made this new mouthpiece the standard in the Superchops line.
 To more clearly differentiate it from the prior SC2, it was officially renamed the SC3.